patidarvitthal/patidarvitthal/README.md

-- 👋 Hi, I’m @patidarvitthal
+- 👋 Hi, I’m @patidarvitthal you can called me Ninza_Coder :)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Competitive Programming and want to learn Full Stack Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on java based backend deveopment
-- 📫 How to reach me ...
+- 📫 you can reach me through my linkdin (www.linkedin.com/in/vitthal-patidar)

 <!---
 patidarvitthal/patidarvitthal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.